ScooloV/bbpedia/docs/blitz_bowl/rules.md

 A Reserve player can only make a Reserves action.
 Place the player in a free square in their team's End Zone.
 They cannot be placed in a square adjacent to an opponent or in a square containing a ball, unless there is no other option.

+#### Emergency Reserves

-**Emergency Reserves:** During the Emergency Reserves step of the Pre-Turn Sequence of a coach's turn, if the number of players in Reserve is equal to or greater than their team's Emergency Reserves value, they gain one free Reserves action, which they must make immediately.
+During the Emergency Reserves step of the Pre-Turn Sequence of a coach's turn, if the number of players in Reserve is equal to or greater than their team's Emergency Reserves value, they gain one free Reserves action, which they must make immediately.

 ### SCORING TOUCHDOWNS